adamdjbrett/swiss/_posts/2017-04-06-posters-flyers.md

 - lectures
 comments: false
 author: adamdjbrett
-excerpt: 'Posters and Flyers created for conferences, courses, and lectures'
+excerpt: 'Posters and Flyers created for conferences, courses, and lectures.'
 ---

 These are posters and flyers that I have designed for conferences, courses and lectures.